fingerskier/fingerskier.github.io/doc/PLAYABLE_CV.md

 - Songwriter and musician
 - Compositions include "Conqueror's Song" and "The Father's Hand" (modern hymn based on Ashokan Farewell)
-- Interests in music theory, hymn writing, and the intersection of mathematics and music
+- Interests in music theory, worship/hymn writing, and the intersection of mathematics and music
 - This section demonstrates range — the same mind that designs safety-critical state machines also writes songs

 **Interactive:** Subtle ambient audio option (off by default, click to enable).
 Musical notes float up from the stage in a particle effect.
 Sheet music on the stand could show a real snippet.